Andrew Agozzino

-Andrew Agozzino (born January 3, 1991) is a Canadian professional ice hockey left winger for the Tucson Roadrunners of the American Hockey League (AHL) while under contract to the Utah Mammoth of the National Hockey League (NHL).
+Andrew Agozzino (born January 3, 1991) is a Canadian former professional ice hockey left wing who played parts of eight seasons in the National Hockey League (NHL) for the Colorado Avalanche, Pittsburgh Penguins, Anaheim Ducks, Ottawa Senators, San Jose Sharks and Utah Mammoth.
+An undrafted player, Agozzino played junior hockey with the Niagara IceDogs of the Ontario Hockey League, before later signing with the Avalanche as a free agent.

 Playing career

 Junior

 Agozzino first played major junior hockey with the Niagara IceDogs of the Ontario Hockey League (OHL).
 He was originally selected as the Mississauga IceDogs first round draft pick, chosen 15th overall in the 2007 OHL Priority Draft before the team promptly relocated to Niagara.
 Agozzino scored 12 goals in 50 games during his rookie campaign in 2007–08 and as an Ontario native, he was selected to the Canada Ontario team for the 2008 World U-17 Hockey Challenge scoring five goals in six games to help capture the gold medal.
 In his sophomore season, Agozzino showed glimpses of leadership and improved to finish second on the IceDogs with 27 goals in the 2008–09 season.
 With two consecutive seasons of showing offensive potential, Agozzino was invited to the St. Louis Blues 2009 orientation camp.